magnum/wordpress/wp-content/plugins/uncanny-automator/readme.txt

 = How can I add an integration for my plugin? =

-Check out our developer documentation over at [https://automatorplugin.com/article-categories/developers/](https://automatorplugin.com/article-categories/developers/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=code_integration).
+Check out our developer documentation over at [https://developer.automatorplugin.com/](https://developer.automatorplugin.com/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=code_integration).
 Also consider reaching out to our team, maybe we can help or even turn it into an official integration!

+= Can I automatically share posts & updates on social media? =

+Yes.
+It is easy to set up automation and share content on Social Media platforms.
+Set up integrations with Instagram, Facebook Pages, Facebook Groups, LinkedIn Pages and Twitter by creating a free account to unlock 1,000 free credits.

+= Do I need coding skills or help from a developer? =

+No coding skills are required.
+Uncanny Automator is built for non-developers to build automations using our intuitive recipe builder.

+= Does Automator work with LearnDash? =

+Absolutely!
+LearnDash is our most popular integration.
+Automator provides an easy way to build powerful LearnDash activity reports, personalize learning paths, connect LearnDash to live events and more.

+= Can I automate a WooCommerce site? =

+Yes, Uncanny Automator is deeply integrated with WooCommerce!
+It can be used for product coss-selling and promotions.
+Create follow-up emails and coupons for strategic WooCommerce email marketing campaigns.

+= Does Uncanny Automator allow me to customize the look and design of the emails it sends? =

+Yes, with WordPress's "Send Email" action, send rich text, plain text and raw HTML emails.
+Create follow-up emails with your own custom HTML templates.

+= Why should I consider upgrading to Uncanny Automator Pro? =

+You can use the free version forever without purchasing the Uncanny Automator Pro version.
+However, with Uncanny Automator Pro, you'll get access to more automation triggers and actions, as well as unlimited credits for app integrations.
+Visit [our plans page](https://automatorplugin.com/pricing/?utm_source=wp_repo_automator&utm_medium=readme&utm_campaign=faq) to learn more.

+= Can I send automated WhatsApp messages? =

+Absolutely!
+With Uncanny Automator, you can send WhatsApp messages and WhatsApp message templates with our powerful WhatsApp integration.

+= Can I send automated SMS messages? =

+Yes!
+Send SMS messages with our Twilio integration.
+Send an SMS after a user submits a form, after a user makes a purchase with WooCommerce, or any other supported trigger.

 = Who is Uncanny Owl? =

 We're a Toronto-based WordPress company specializing in elearning and automation solutions for WordPress.
-We're behind the popular [Uncanny LearnDash Toolkit plugin](https://wordpress.org/plugins/uncanny-learndash-toolkit/) (now used on over 30,000 elearning sites!) and we also have a suite of highly-acclaimed [commercial LearnDash add-ons](https://www.uncannyowl.com/plugins/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=who_is_uncannyowl).
+We're behind the popular [Uncanny LearnDash Toolkit plugin](https://wordpress.org/plugins/uncanny-learndash-toolkit/) and we also have a suite of highly-acclaimed [commercial LearnDash add-ons](https://www.uncannyowl.com/plugins/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=who_is_uncannyowl).

 == Screenshots ==

 1. Set up your first recipe in 5 minutes
 2. Add one or more triggers from dozens of plugins and thousands of apps
 3. Identify what starts the recipe, like a purchase or form submission